- Posted by Lin Wilder

 Only 3 essential qualities for writers?
 Just 3?

-Actually no, there are probably about 100 but this morning, there are 3 that pop into my head:
+Actually no, there are probably about 100 but this morning, there are just 3 essential qualities for writers that pop into my head this morning:

 - The ability to hold two paradoxical thoughts about just how well we write.